 - Students with learning disabilities will be evaluated carefully, with consideration of the type of disability, severity of the disability and the capacity of SCA faculty to accommodate that disability.

 - SCA's mission involves working with the parents in the Christian education of students, and so we expect parents to be partners in nurturing their children, and to agree to the following statement.
 "As a parent I agree to support the school with my prayers and with a positive attitude.
 Complaints or negative comments will be shared ONLY with the teacher, administrator, or person involved and NOT with my child or other people, following the Matthew 18 principle."

 - During the registration period, an appointment for a new family interview and student entrance test will be made through the local school administration.
 This is a meeting where the goals, program, and commitment of the school will be presented.

 - After the interview and testing, the admission committee will determine whether or not the student is accepted for enrollment.

 - Within a week after the initial interview, parents will be notified by the local campus secretary regarding the principal's decision to accept or deny the student's enrollment.

 If a student is accepted, a fully completed and signed application form must be returned to the local school office with all registration fees paid in full, by the date established on the acceptance notification.

-Northwest Christian Education admits students of any race, color, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the NCE.
+Summit Christian Academy admits students of any race, color, sex, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the NCE.
 It does not discriminate on the basis of race, color, national and ethnic origin in administration of its educational policies, admissions policies, scholarship, athletic, and other school-administered programs.